 No more denying or ignoring, no more playing CYA to avoid being held accountable.
 Being honest is at the tipping point of gaining respect once again.

-In her Pulitzer Prize-winning book “Team of Rivals” Doris Kearns Goodwin underlines how talking truth to power created the tension between despair and conviction that helped accentuate truth and encourage trust.
+In her Pulitzer Prize-winning book “Team of Rivals,” Doris Kearns Goodwin underlines how talking truth to power created extreme tension.
+This balance point between despair and conviction helped accentuate truth and encourage trust.

-During times of revolution as well as times of accelerated evolution the extremes of the good the bad, the ugly, and the beautiful are highlighted.
+Here’s what happens during times of revolution and times of accelerated evolution.
+The highlights are on the extremes.
+In other words, the good, the bad, the ugly, and the beautiful all shine brighter.

 That time is now.

 Here’s some good news.
-YOU can develop skills to deliver difficult feedback, manage resistance to change, orchestrate conflict resolution, and keep stress levels from going through the roof.
+YOU can develop skills to deliver difficult feedback.
+Then you can manage resistance to change, orchestrate conflict resolution, and keep stress levels from going through the roof.

 More good news.
 You do not have to be a charismatic orator for the truth to be heard and accepted.

 More good news.
-When you tell the truth, you have less to remember.
+When you tell the truth, especially truth to power, you have less to remember.

 Pioneers on the Road to Truth

 Are you ready to be a pioneer to demand truth at work and in the community?
-Are you ready to stand for calling out brutality, be it from police or those who want to polarize the world?
+Are you prepared to stand for calling out brutality from those who want to polarize the world?

 If you get concerned about what happens when you tell the truth, think like the child in the tale The Emperor’s New Clothes.

-During the time of the Emperor’s reign, vanity and greed made it possible for clever con men to make a financial bundle.
+During the time of the Emperor’s reign, vanity and greed were rampant.
+That made it possible for clever con men to make a financial bundle.

-They convinced the Emperor, who was a shallow and self-absorbed Narcissist that only the “pure of heart” would be able to see his new royal garb.
-Brilliant ‘spin doctors’, the clothes were spun of ‘fools cloth, as in great marketing with no substantial product.
-And then the ‘piece de resistance’, a viral PR campaign that hypnotized the whole town into an agreement.
+The Emperor, a shallow and self-absorbed narcissist, was convinced that only the “pure of heart” would be able to see his new royal garb.
+Brilliant ‘spin doctors,’ the clothes were spun of ‘fools cloth,’ as with no actual product is excellent marketing.
+And then the ‘piece de resistance, a viral PR campaign that hypnotized the whole town into an agreement.
 After all, wouldn’t you want to be in the ‘pure of heart’ camp?
-So, when the Emperor rode into town ‘al fresco’ it took an innocent little kid to shout “BUT THE EMPEROR IS NAKED”!
+So, when the Emperor rode into town ‘al fresco,’ it took an innocent little kid to shout “BUT THE EMPEROR IS NAKED”!

 Telling the Truth is Riveting

-When we play it safe it causes us to lose our magic, our zest for courageously questioning the status quo or situations that lack a clear focus.
+When we play it safe, it causes us to lose our magic.
+That is to say, our zest for courageously questioning the status quo or situations that lack a clear focus dims.

 Telling the truth is NOT for wimps.

-We are starting to see a global groundswell for change, for truth, for the trust for really understanding that we are all part of the human race and no one wins unless we all do.
+We see a global groundswell for change.
+In other words, the desire for the truth to see what should be obvious.
+That we are all part of the human race, and no one wins unless we all do.

-Join the movement by telling the truth and the reconciliation so needed in our world right now.
+Join the movement by telling the truth, especially truth to power, and the reconciliation needed in our world.